EvannKurzawa/ANDES-Forecast/README.md

 ## Pipeline scope and steps

-This repository contains the core simulation and Bayesian-detection scripts used to produce the main results of Kurzawa-Ferrandez et al. 2026.
+This repository contains the core simulation and Bayesian-detection scripts used to produce the main results of ***Kurzawa-Ferrandez et al. 2026***.

 The public pipeline currently includes two main scripts: